-A Throwback Tour: White Sox ACE players learn about Chicago’s Negro Leagues, south side history
+A Throwback Tour: White Sox ACE players learn about Chicago’s Negro Leagues, South Side history

-CHICAGO – While each tour he gives is unique to that part of the city and its history, there is one thing that is consistent with this Chicago historian.
+CHICAGO — While each tour he gives is unique to that part of the city and its history, there is one thing that is consistent with Chicago historian Shermann Dilla Thomas.

-That’s the theme – and Shermann Dilla Thomas preaches it as much as he can.

-“I want them to leave knowing that everything dope about America comes from Chicago,” said Thomas before taking a group of young baseball players on a tour of a part of the city on December 10.
+Thomas recently took a group of young baseball players on a tour of a part of the city.

+“I want them to leave knowing that everything dope about America comes from Chicago,” he said.

+That’s the theme and he preaches it as much as he can.

 Thomas’ tour featured that but also other spots of significance, like the Mabel Banks Boarding House on East 44th Street and the South Wabash YMCA.
 These were places players stayed when they were not able to stay at hotels in other parts of Chicago.